Roscoe Cartwright

-Roscoe Conklin "Rock" Cartwright (May 27, 1919 – December 1, 1974) was the United States' second-ever African American U.S. Army brigadier general, third-ever African American U.S. general officer, and the first black field artilleryman promoted to brigadier general.
+Roscoe Conklin "Rock" Cartwright (May 27, 1919 – December 1, 1974) was the United States' second-ever African American U.S. Army brigadier general, third-ever black American U.S. general officer, and the first black field artilleryman promoted to brigadier general.

 Early life, education and personal life

 Cartwright was born in Kansas City, Kansas, on May 27, 1919.
 Raised in Tulsa, Oklahoma, Cartwright graduated from Booker T. Washington High School in 1936.
 He attended Kansas State Teachers College at Emporia, Kansas.
 Unable to afford his tuition at Kansas State, Cartwright ended his studies and worked at the University of Tulsa and the Bubble Up Bottling Company.
 In June 1960, Cartwright graduated from San Francisco State College with a BA Degree in Social Science.
 He also earned an MBA from the University of Missouri.

 Cartwright was a 1974 initiate of Alpha Phi Alpha fraternity, a traditionally African-American college fraternity.

 While temporarily stationed at Camp Robinson near Little Rock, Arkansas, Cartwright married Gloria Lacefied Cartwright, a native of Hope, Arkansas.
 They had four children, eight grandchildren and three great-grandchildren.